LaurenceHo/react-weather-app/README.md

 import 'echarts/lib/component/title';
 import 'echarts/lib/component/toolbox';
 ```

-### TypeScript
-* Don't use @types/antd, as antd provides a built-in ts definition already.
-Also only use TypeScript 2.9.2 this moment,
-because ant design doesn't support TypeScript 3+.

 ## Windy API
 Since I put the protection for my Windy API, only the allowed domain name can use this API key.
 Windy API is free,